Polarsteps logo

 Type · Influence

-Describe a situation where you had to influence a stakeholder or team who disagreed with your proposed approach.
+Describe a situation where you had to persuade a colleague or stakeholder who initially disagreed with your approach.
+How did you gain their buy-in?

 Interview tracks at Polarsteps